sriram14/Third-Sem-Project-Orders-API/README.md

  3. Run nodemon app.js to start the app and open http://localhost:3000 in your browser.
  4. (Optional) Install Robo3T from https://robomongo.org/ to view the database entries in a GUI.

- Note: This project is developed for local environent only.
+ Note: This project is developed for local environent only as a project for one of my credit courses.
 You should make modifications if you're planning to deploy it to a server.